 How soon can I eat after tooth extraction?

+Most of the time individuals asks “when can i eat solid food after tooth extraction?”
 Immediately following your tooth extraction and while recovering, you will need to start with only liquids or soft foods (for the first 24 to 48 hours).
 You should not be chewing any food, which can lead to pain.
-Some examples of foods that you can eat immediately following tooth extraction include yogurt, applesauce, smoothies, blended soups, pudding, ice cream, mashed potatoes, and Jell-O. It’s also important to avoid smoking for at least three days following extraction as it increases your risk of developing dry socket, which is a painful situation where your blood clot fails to develop properly or dislodges while you’re healing.
+Here are some examples when you ask after a tooth extraction when can i eat, you can eat immediately following tooth extraction include yogurt, applesauce, smoothies, blended soups, pudding, ice cream, mashed potatoes, and Jell-O.

 As you continue to recover, you can slowly re-incorporate other foods into your eating routine.
 On day three, you can try semisoft foods, such as scrambled eggs or oatmeal.
 If you can eat these foods without pain, you can move on to solid foods, such as fruit, chicken, or vegetables.
 Most of our patients at Dental Express in San Diego, CA can resume normal eating within a week following their tooth extraction.